Property Valuation Services

 4. Estimated Turnaround Time

-Turnaround time varies depending upon property type, complexity, availability of market data, and current workload.
+Estimated turnaround depends on property type, complexity, availability of comparable sales, inspection requirements, and current workload.

 All information provided remains confidential.